Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Supporting Health II

 An introductory overview of basic medication principles and guidelines to follow when administering medications.
-Students will identify different types, purposes, side effects and potential interactions of a variety of medications.
+Students identify different types, purposes, side effects and potential interactions of a variety of medications.

 Credit Value:2